spatie/crawler/README.md

 ## Using a custom crawl queue

 When crawling a site the crawler will put urls to be crawled in a queue.
-By default this queue is stored in memory using the built in `CollectionCrawlQueue`.
+By default, this queue is stored in memory using the built-in `CollectionCrawlQueue`.

 When a site is very large you may want to store that queue elsewhere, maybe a database.
-In such cases you can write your own crawl queue.
+In such cases, you can write your own crawl queue.

 A valid crawl queue is any class that implements the `Spatie\Crawler\CrawlQueue\CrawlQueue`-interface.
 You can pass your custom crawl queue via the `setCrawlQueue` method on the crawler.